supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/image32.png)

-   You will be navigated back to **FAIAD_<inject key="Deployment ID" enableCopy="false"/> workspace**.
+   You will be navigated back to **FAIAD_<inject key="Deployment ID" enableCopy="false"/>** workspace.
 It may take a few moments for the Dataflow to Publish.

 5. Select **lh_FAIAD** to navigate to the lakehouse.